A data-driven iteratively regularized Landweber iteration: Introduction

-The operator $\tilde{A}$ can be realized via a matrix $A\in\mathbb{R}^{M\times N}$.
+The operator $\tilde{A}$ can be {projected onto a finite dimensional subspace and here represented by} a matrix $A\in\mathbb{R}^{M\times N}$, {where $M, N\in\mathbb{N}$ will be defined in Section \ref{sec: num_exp}}.
 In fact, from classical results of functional analysis, every bounded linear operator has a matrix representation of infinite dimensions, through complete orthonormal bases in $X$ and $Y$, see for example \cite{Kat95}.
 We refer the reader to Section \ref{sec: num_exp} for a more in-depth discussion.
-In all the numerical experiments we compare the outcomes of the iteratively regularized Landweber scheme \eqref{SDschemeNew_III} with the Landweber iteration \eqref{eq: landweber_iter}.
+In all the numerical experiments we compare the outcomes of the {data driven} iteratively regularized Landweber scheme \eqref{SDschemeNew_III} with {the classic iteratively regularized Landweber scheme \eqref{eq:ir_landweber_iter} and} the Landweber iteration \eqref{eq: landweber_iter}.
 This is a first attempt to include expert data in iterative reconstruction algorithms.
 Nonlinear learning strategies might behave significantly better.
-However, for the solution of linear ill--posed operator equations, the numerical reconstructions of \eqref{SDschemeNew_III} are significantly better than the results of Landweber iterations \eqref{eq: landweber_iter}.
+However, for the solution of linear ill--posed operator equations, the numerical reconstructions of \eqref{SDschemeNew_III} are significantly better than the results of Landweber iterations \eqref{eq:ir_landweber_iter} and \eqref{eq: landweber_iter}.
 In the case of nonlinear operator equations this approach is not as well suited, because we attempt to simulate a nonlinear input-output relation by a linear operator $\tilde{A}$.
 This is a challenging topic to investigate for future research.

 The outline of the paper is as follows: In Section \ref{sec:LI} we analyze \eqref{SDschemeNew_II} in an infinite dimensional Hilbert space setting and prove strong convergence and stability.
 In Section \ref{sec: num_exp} we discuss the numerical implementation of \eqref{SDschemeNew_III} and study applications to the Radon inversion, for the linear case, and to the Schlieren tomography, for the nonlinear case, with full and limited data.
-In all the numerical examples we compare the outcomes of \eqref{eq: landweber_iter} and \eqref{SDschemeNew_III}.
+In all the numerical examples we compare the outcomes of \eqref{eq:ir_landweber_iter}, \eqref{eq: landweber_iter} and \eqref{SDschemeNew_III}.